-The goal of Community services function is to provide effective social, recreational and health services.
-The sub functions include libraries, community buildings, recreation venues, social support, care and disability services.
+The goal of community services function is to provide effective social, recreational and health services.
+The function includes libraries, community buildings, recreation venues, social support, care and disability services.

-Planning and Development
+Planning and development

 This function manages building and development approvals in the shire.
-The goal of this function is to ensure compliance with buildings standards and sustainable development practices.
+The goal of this function is to ensure compliance with building standards and sustainable development practices.
 Council's planning scheme aims to service development through trunk infrastructure planning.

-Transport Infrastructure
+Transport infrastructure

-This function includes construction and maintenance of Council and State government controlled roads, town streets, stormwater drainage and footpaths.
+This function includes construction and maintenance of Council and State government controlled roads, town streets, stormwater drainage, footpaths and aerodromes.
 The goal of the transport function is to provide a transport network that is accessible and safe for public use.

-Waste Management
+Waste management